BitcoinDesign/Guide/guide/daily-spending-wallet/requesting.md

 {% include tip/recommendation.html %}

-Receive lightning payments requires a user to be online.
+Receiving lightning payments requires a user to be online.
 To keep users online and prevent payment failures, inform them to keep their app open until the payment is received when they create a request.
 [Receiving payments offline]({{ "/guide/how-it-works/lightning-services/#receive-payments-offline" | relative_url }}) is still a work in progress.

 {% include tip/close.html %}